134 328 (Aus)

 Exhibitions can be on campus, in public, on-line or in magazines, and include film and video festivals, art, performance and photography exhibitions, competitions and broadcast media.

-So when you graduate with a Communications, Creative Industries or Arts degree at ECU, you can expect to be better prepared than most to enter the world of work.
+So when you graduate with a Communications, Creative Industries or Arts degree from ECU, you can expect to be better prepared than most to enter the world of work - and you may be rewarded with a better salary too!

 ECU Communications (Broadcasting & Journalism) student, Aine Ryan talks about her experience.